yaozt98/USVPlanner/README.md

 # USV_planner
 Title: Local Collision Avoidance for Unmanned Surface Vehicles based on an End-to-End Planner with a LiDAR Beam Map

-This paper has been submitted to IEEE Transactions on Intelligent Transportation Systems.
+This paper has been accepted by IEEE Transactions on Intelligent Transportation Systems.

 Proposed Beam map: